Sadzurami/node-kopeechka-store/readme.md

 #### `.getEmailPassword(email: string): string`

-Retrieves the password associated with the specified email.\n This password allows access to [web interface](https://webmail.kopeechka.store/) for the specified email.
+Retrieves the password associated with the specified email.\
+This password allows access to [web interface](https://webmail.kopeechka.store/) for the specified email.

 - `email` (string): The email to retrieve the password for.